What is the Independent Governance Committee

 Focus areas for the IGC

-Over the next year, in addition to monitoring Fidelity’s Group Personal Pension and Stakeholder Plans to ensure they offer value for money, the IGC will continue to work with Fidelity to enhance members’ experience by:
+Over the next year, in addition to monitoring Fidelity’s Group Personal Pension Plans, Stakeholder Plans and Section 32 arrangements to ensure they offer value for money, the IGC will continue to work with Fidelity to enhance members’ experience by:

 - Monitoring the progress of changes to Fidelity’s systems, as well as the service and digital experience members are offered;